Omicron-IoT-Solutions/Ubidots-Tutorials/Kontrolog/Kontrolog_LoRaWAN.md

-# Connect your Kontrolog devices over LoRaWAN to Ubidots
+# Connect your Kontrolog devices over LoRaWAN™ to Ubidots
 *Learn how to connect your Kontrolog devices to Ubidots through TTN, to remotely monitor sensor readings, output status, perform remote control, and send configuration messages to the device.*

 ## Requirements